JWxiaofa/News-Category-Prediction/README.md

 'SPORTS': 5077}
 ```

-Then, I did text pre-processing:
+Then do the text pre-processing:
 1. Delete unneeded keywords, such as *author*, *link*..., and keep only the *headline* and *short_description*.
 Combine *headline* and *short_description* into ***text***.
 2. text processing
    1. Remove numbers, punctuations and stop words in text.